aaron555/raspi-temperature-controller/README.md

 - Run individual scripts preceded by setting CONFIG_FILE variable - e.g. _CONFIG_FILE=/etc/<config-filename> /opt/scripts/temperature-controller/temperature_controller.sh get_
 - Note default alias setup supplied (_s_, _g_, _a_, _s3_) will only work for primary controller service with config at default /etc/controller.conf - additional aliases can be created if required
 - Note any changes to a setpoint from any processes will result in all controller services being restarted
-- Known issue: It has been observed on rare occasions loss of communications to all temperature sensors requiring full system power cycle.
-This is possibly related to issues with multiple processes all reading same sensor at the same time so it may ne advisable to not read all sensors in all processes
+- Multi-channel control with multiple processes running may occasionally cause [issues with sensor communications](##-Known-issues)

 ## Requirements